 Bahrain also tops the region on women empowerment.
 Women are allowed to drive, head outside without wearing a Burqa or Hijab.
 Women can walk in broad daylight with makeup and hairdo.
-Many women in Bahrain are business owners, with state-provided help through business incubator for women startup projects.
+Many women in Bahrain are business owners, with state-provided help through business incubators for women startup projects.

-There are no any strict rules on religious beliefs.
+There are no strict rules on religious beliefs.
 Presently, there are over 25 churches in Bahrain and about 60% of its population are expats.

 - Happy National Day, Bahrain.
-We wish you a day of great celebrations, and many more exceptional years ahead.
+We wish you a day of great celebrations and many more exceptional years ahead.

 - I warmly congratulate His Majesty Hamad bin Isa Al Khalifa and the people of the Kingdom of Bahrain on the happy occasion of their National Day celebration.

 - Bahrain will always be successful, developed and peaceful under the leadership of King Hamad, the proper constitution, charter, and by the true love of nobles Bahrainis.
 May God bless this land & wish her a happy national day.

 - Our warmest congratulations to our friends and families in the Kingdom of #Bahrain celebrating their Kingdom’s National Day.
 Happy National Day Bahrain.